Diabetic Nephropathy (Kidney Disease)

 Diabetic kidney disease (DKD) is kidney disease that is due to diabetes.
 It is also called diabetic nephropathy.
-Nephropathy means your kidneys are not working well.
+Nephropathy means your kidneys aren't working well.

-Both type 1 and type 2 diabetes are the most common cause of kidney disease.
+Type 1 and type 2 diabetes are the most common causes of kidney disease.

 There are 5 stages of DKD.
 The final stage is kidney failure (end-stage renal disease or ESRD).
 Going from one stage to the next can take many years.